Willingness, honesty and Open Mindedness

 Big Book of Alcoholics Anonymous – Appendix II Spiritual Experience page 567

-This leads to the final clause, however in my opinion, it is the most important.
-Willingness.
-If I am not willing to try something, then I won’t it is that simple.
-Usually, in my experience, willingness comes when I get tired of living my life a certain way.
-Pain is a great teacher, and usually motivates me to change.
+Willingness is the key.
+I didn’t become willing until I hurt bad enough. in my experience, willingness came when I became tired of living my life a certain way.
+Pain is a great teacher, and usually motivates to change.
 In effect pain creates willingness.
 So as a result of wrong living, I ended up in some painful situations, and in turn willingness to change was created.
 I developed the willingness through pain, through suffering through making mistakes.